-Use the Azure portal to view and manage all the applications that support provisioning.
+Use the Microsoft Entra admin center to view and manage all the applications that support provisioning.
 See Finding your apps in the portal.

 Determine the type of connector to use

 The actual steps required to enable and configure automatic provisioning vary depending on the application.
-If the application you wish to automatically provision is listed in the Azure AD SaaS app gallery, then you should select the app-specific integration tutorial to configure its preintegrated user provisioning connector.
+If the application you wish to automatically provision is listed in the Microsoft Entra SaaS app gallery, then you should select the app-specific integration tutorial to configure its preintegrated user provisioning connector.

 If not, follow the steps: